Sugar Free Low Carb Rhubarb & Ginger Crumble. 4.7g carbs for a large portion of sheer luxury.

 How I Made Sugar Free Low Carb Rhubarb & Ginger Crumble.

-Serving suggestion is just 1 serving per day (1 teaspoon) – what is the use of that?
+Serving suggestion is just 1 serving per day (1 TEASPOON) – why so little?

-Contains a chemical known to cause reproductive problems – how on earth is this even allowed?
+Contains a chemical known to cause REPRODUCTIVE PROBLEMS – how on earth is this even allowed to be sold to the public?

 Today’s lesson: DON’T EVER TRUST ANYTHING ON THE FACE OF IT.
 ALWAYS CHECK THE BACK OF PACKAGING AND ESPECIALLY THE SMALL PRINT!

-Back to Sugar Free Low Carb Rhubarb and Ginger Crumble, my suggestion is to make it as described and to serve it with my delicious keto custard.
+Back to Sugar Free Low Carb Rhubarb and Ginger Crumble, I recommend that you make it as described, and to serve it with my delicious keto custard.
 Or a sugar free vanilla ice-cream.
 Or just plain pouring cream.

 Enjoy!

-- 1 TSP grated fresh ginger (a thumb-sized piece)
+- 1 tsp grated fresh ginger -5g (a thumb-sized piece)

 - ½ TBSP water

-- wash and cut rhubarb stalks into 3-4 cm chunks; place them in a saucepan with ginger, water and 30g Sukrin Gold.
+- wash and cut rhubarb stalks into 1" chunks; place them in a saucepan with ginger, allulose, stevia and water.250 g fresh rhubarb chunks, 40 g allulose, ¼ tsp pure stevia powder, ½ TBSP water, 1 tsp grated fresh ginger

-- lay cooked rhubarb at the bottom of a baking mould (preferably glass) and set aside while you make the topping.
+- place rhubarb at the bottom of a baking dish (removing excess liquid) and set aside while you make the topping.

-- squeeze the ingredients between your fingers a few times, so that they become well combined, then rub with your fingertips to make crumbs.
+- squeeze topping ingredients between your fingers a few times, so that they become well combined, then rub with your fingertips to make crumbs; continue to rub and squeeze to form small clumps.

-- top rhubarb with all the crumble topping and bake for 18-20 mins.
+- top rhubarb with all the crumble topping and bake for 13-15 minutes until the crumble is caramelised.

 - serve with warm custard, cream or vanilla ice-cream.